 On August 6, 2019, the voters of the City approved a local use tax to be applied from and after January 1, 2020 to purchases made from out-of-state vendors that ship goods to consumers within the City.
 To the extent that sales or use tax is not charged by an out-of-state vendor, the consumer is required to file a use tax return with respect to such purchases, provided that a use tax return is not required for consumers whose purchases from out-of-state vendors do not exceed two thousand dollars in any calendar year.
-Proceeds of the City's use tax must be applied for the purposes of (1) operating a no-kill animal shelter and (2) funding additional police officers for the City until certain funding thresholds are reached, after which the proceeds are deposited into the City special sales tax accounts based on the levy rate of each such tax.
+Proceeds of the City's use tax must be applied for the following purposes (1) the first \$750,000 to operating a no-kill animal shelter and (2) next, an amount sufficient to fund up to 30 additional police officers for the City to that purpose, after which the proceeds are deposited into the City special sales tax accounts based on the levy rate of each such tax, a portion of which would be allocated to the General Fund.
+The City anticipates that the General Fund will begin to receive use tax proceeds in Fiscal Year 2021.
 The rate of the use tax is equal to the rate of the City's combined sales tax levy, currently 2.25%, provided that, if the City's combined sales tax levy is reduced or raised by voter approval, the use tax rate will automatically increase or decrease accordingly.

 Reliance on Sales Tax Revenue.
 The City depends significantly on retail sales tax revenues, with approximately 44% of the City's general and program revenues from governmental activities during the fiscal year ended June 30, 2020 being derived from such taxes and approximately 17% of the City's total general and program revenues during the fiscal year ended June 30, 2020 being derived from such taxes.
 The City's 2020-2021 Operating Budget anticipates a revenue decline of 21% for sales taxes received by the City in Fiscal Year 2021.
-In the first half of Fiscal Year 2021, the City did not see the reductions in sales taxes collected by the City.
-See "THE CITY'S GENERAL FUND - The City's 2020-2021 Operating Budget" and "- Post-Budget Developments" for further discussion.
+So far in Fiscal Year 2021, the City has not seen the reductions in sales taxes collections predicted by the 2020-2021 Operating Budget, but has seen reductions in franchise fees collected by the City.
+See "THE CITY'S GENERAL FUND - The City's 2020-2021 Operating Budget," "- Post-Budget Developments" and "- Proposed 2021-2022 Operating Budget" for further discussion.
 Also see "THE CITY'S GENERAL FUND - The City's 2020-2021 Operating Budget" and "APPENDIX C: THE CITY'S 2020-2021 OPERATING BUDGET" for discussion of the City's plan to respond to anticipated revenue reductions.